getchui/sample-apps/temperature_detection_frontend/README.md

 If connecting to the IRYX camera, use the IP address of the camera.
 If connecting to the FLIR A400 camera, use the IP address of the device running the Trueface software.

+## Docker
+Instead of building the project manually, you can run the docker container instead.

+`docker run -p 5000:5000 -d --name tf-ebt-frontend trueface/ebt-frontend`

+Next, go to `http://0.0.0.0:5000` in your browser.

 ### Demo
 ![alt text](./demo/demo.gif)